ultrasaurus/dweb-notes/peer-to-peer-databases/README.md

 - HyperCore
 - DAT
 - IPFS
+- IPLD — Linked data, supports schema negotiation

 Applications
 - UNSDG — sustainable development goals, interim for indexing, for ML
 - Mapeo - amazon rain forest
 - Substack - peer map

-## Interoperability
+## Interoperability Discussion (July 19, 2019)

 - Versions
 - Operations / events
 - Data types

 Things to think about using
 - CRDT — converge to one state
 - Inmutable chain of diffs

-———

-Challenges of interoperability?
-Next steps to make that happen

-Single ontology doesn’t work
+Single ontology doesn’t work (some people thought it would, decided not to pursue that angle) Must be able to be federated
-Must be Federated
-Structure local to the dataset
-GraphQL — presentation later querying
+Structure is local to the dataset / application GraphQL migth be useful — specifies presentation to enable querying independent from storage schema

-IPLD — Linked data, schemes negotiation

-Authority : DNS, public key
+Need some kind of Authority : could be DNS, public key

-Versions

-Time/version — every
+### Version discussion
+Timestamp or version number
-Talking about causality not time
+We're really talking about causality not about time

+How would this be solved across space?  (e.g. not reliant on terrestrial clock)

 Lamport clock to create local ordering